Theobald von Bethmann Hollweg: Family and education

-Theobald von Bethmann Hollweg was born at Hohenfinow in Brandenburg, then part of the Kingdom of Prussia, the largest state within the German Empire.
+Theobald von Bethmann Hollweg was born at Hohenfinow in Brandenburg, then part of the Kingdom of Prussia.
 He was the son of Prussian official Felix von Bethmann Hollweg.
 His grandfather August von Bethmann-Hollweg had been a prominent law scholar, president of Frederick William University in Berlin and Prussian minister of culture.
 His great-grandfather Johann Jakob Hollweg had married a daughter of the wealthy Frankfurt am Main banking family of Bethmann.
 His mother, Isabella de Rougemont, was a French Swiss and his grandmother Auguste Wilhelmine Gebser came from the Prussian noble family of Gebesee.

 He was educated at the Schulpforta boarding school in the Prussian province of Saxony and studied law at the Universities of Strasbourg and Leipzig and at the Humboldt University of Berlin from 1875 to 1879.
 He then served as a one-year volunteer in the military before entering on his career path.

 On 17 June 1889 Bethmann Hollweg married Martha von Pfuel, the niece of Prussian Minister President Ernst von Pfuel.
 The marriage produced four children, one of whom died young.
 Their oldest son August Friedrich was killed on the eastern front on 9 December 1914.

 District administrator and provincial governor

 Bethmann Hollweg began his career as a royal government assessor in December 1884.
 The next year, after his father expressed the wish to give up his post as district administrator (Landrat), Theobald took over the office on an interim basis and in January 1886 secured it by official appointment.
-At the age of 29 he became the youngest district administrator in the province of Brandenburg.
+At the age of 29, he became the youngest district administrator in the province of Brandenburg.

 While Bethmann Hollweg's father had conducted his office in the more autocratic style of the Prussian landed Junkers, Theobald drove to the villages and spoke with both landlords and workers.
 His work was based on the principle of voluntary participation by the bourgeoisie rather than on authoritarian instructions.
 The approach made him one of the most progressive district administrators of his time.

 A coalition of three parties put Bethmann Hollweg forward as a joint candidate for the 1890 Reichstag election.
 He won by a majority of one vote, but protests by opposing candidates over alleged irregularities led to a new election in which Bethmann Hollweg did not participate.
 It was the end of his brief career both as a member of the Reichstag for the Free Conservative Party and as a party politician.
 For the remainder of his life he was an independent and unsympathetic to the party system.

 In 1896, after ten years as a district administrator, he received two rapid promotions and then in 1899, at the age of 43, became the youngest provincial governor (Oberpräsident) in Prussia as the head the province of Brandenburg.
 His rapid professional success had been made possible by his talent for statesmanship, his grandfather's prestige, and by the intercession of Reich Chancellor Chlodwig zu Hohenlohe-Schillingsfürst, who had been watching his rise for some time.